New Yorker fires Ryan Lizza over alleged 'improper sexual conduct'

 "I am dismayed that The New Yorker has decided to characterize a respectful relationship with a woman I dated as somehow inappropriate," Lizza said.
 "The New Yorker was unable to cite any company policy that was violated.
 I am sorry to my friends, workplace colleagues, and loved ones for any embarrassment this episode may cause.
 I love The New Yorker, my home for the last decade, and I have the highest regard for the people who work there.
 But this decision, which was made hastily and without a full investigation of the relevant facts, was a terrible mistake."

 That defiant response prompted another statement, this time from Wigdor LLP, a law firm representing Lizza's accuser.
-The firm, which has brought a number of sexual harassment and racial discrimination lawsuits against Fox News, disputed Lizza's assertions. that the relationship was appropriate.
+The firm, which has brought a number of sexual harassment and racial discrimination lawsuits against Fox News, disputed Lizza's assertions.

 "Although she desires to remain confidential and requests that her privacy be respected, in no way did Mr. Lizza's misconduct constitute a 'respectful relationship' as he has now tried to characterize it," Wigdor's statement said.
 "Our client reported Mr. Lizza's actions to ensure that he would be held accountable and in the hope that by coming forward she would help other potential victims."